-Item # Item Title Completion Instructions 18 Indicate the Practice/ Type Utilized $()$ Initial type/practice and the type/practice used for the replanted acreage.
+Item # Item Title Completion Instructions 18 Indicate the Practice/ Type Utilized (√) Initial type/practice and the type/practice used for the replanted acreage.
 Indicate by placing a check mark by the applicable practice.
 Write in practice or type if not listed.
 Write in tillage method used for the original planting and tillage method used for the replanted acreage.
 19 "My yield potential for acres to be replanted is per acre."
 Insured's estimate of yield potential per acre on acres to be replanted.
 20 "Is damage on your farm similar to other farms in the area?
 YES NO" Mark "YES" or "NO" as indicated.
-21 The following represent my actual replant costs as landlordtenantowner/operator Make no entry if crop is barley, buckwheat, corn, flax, grain sorghum, oats, peanuts, rye, soybeans, sunflowers, and wheat, but attach copies of receipts for replanting expenses actually incurred for the replanted acreage.
+21 The following represent my actual replant costs as landlord tenant owner/operator Make no entry if crop is barley, buckwheat, corn, flax, grain sorghum, oats, peanuts, soybeans, sunflowers, and wheat, but attach copies of receipts for replanting expenses actually incurred for the replanted acreage.
 Mark "landlord," "tenant," or "owner/operator" to indicate insured entity.
 Attach seed and fertilizer receipts, if applicable.
 Insured's total actual cost to replant the acreage.
-Only the dollar amount the insured paid or is liable for. irectly above insured's signature block: 24040) for the required statements.
+Only the dollar amount the insured paid or is liable for.
+Required statement pre-printed directly above insured's signature block: Refer to the FCIC-DSSH (FCIC-24040) for the required statements.
 22 Insured's Signature and Date Insured's signature and date, certifying to information on the worksheet.
 23 Adjuster's Signature, Code No., and Date Adjuster's (or authorized AIP employee's) signature, code number, and date (after reviewing and determining worksheet is correctly completed and crop acreage is eligible for a replanting payment.)